thoanguyen2907/backend-translator/README.md

 - **Java 17+**
 - **Maven**: For building the project.
-- **PostgreSQL**: Ensure you have a PostgreSQL database up and running.
+- **PostgreSQL**: Ensure you have a local PostgreSQL database up and running.
+Create application file to configure your own database connection

 ### Clone the Repository